darrenjw/scala-smfsb/README.md

 * [An introduction to scala-smfsb](https://darrenjw.wordpress.com/2019/01/04/the-scala-smfsb-library/) - a "taster" blog post
 * [Tutorial](docs/Tutorial.md) - walk through of basic functionality
 * There are more interesting examples in the [examples directory](examples/).
 To run them, download or clone the repo, and do `sbt run` from *inside* the examples directory.
+* A blog post looking at [stochastic reaction-diffusion modelling](https://darrenjw.wordpress.com/2019/01/22/stochastic-reaction-diffusion-modelling/) using the library
 * [Latest API docs](https://darrenjw.github.io/scala-smfsb/api/smfsb/index.html)

 ## Using the library in your own Scala projects